drhilbert/math_with_python/README.md

     safe_prime(d): Creates a safe prime with d digits

-factoring.py: Tools for finding the prime factorization.
+factoring.py: Tools for finding the prime factorization

     find_factor(n): Uses Pollard's rho method to find a factor of n